 Dr. Fletcher started practicing medicine in Wilkesport (Lambton County).

-Dr. Fletcher married Edith Maud Mullins in Midland, Ontario on the 30th of June, 1903.
+Dr. Fletcher married Edith Maud Mullin in Midland, Ontario on the 30th of June, 1903.
 Mrs. Fletcher was born on the 10th of January, 1878 in Wellington County.
-She was the 2nd of 3 daughters born to John Mullins and the former Margaret Gier.
-Her parents were farmers and her siblings were Ellen and Amy.
+She was the 2nd of 3 daughters born to John Mullin and the former Margaret Gier.
+Her parents were farmers and her siblings were Elsie Jane Mullin and Emmie Ann Mullin.

 Dr. and Mrs. Fletcher had a daughter Margaret Hannah Fletcher born to them in Wilkesport on the 31st of August, 1905.